Many Thanks To

 From 1966 onwards, however, we know that Umbro were supplying England goalkeepers' jerseys, as well as the outfield kits.
 As the sixties gave way to the seventies, Umbro began supplying aertex shirts to England for games in warmer climes and the goalkeepers were not excluded.
 Umbro also added their distinctive diamond logo onto Gordon Banks' jersey in 1971, over three years before the whole team began wearing Admiral logos.

-Umbro introduced numbers to the reverse of the goalkeepers' shirts for every match from the beginning of the 1969-70 season.
+Umbro introduced numbers to the back of the goalkeepers' shirts for every match from the beginning of the 1969-70 season.
 Previously, England's 'keepers had only worn digits when squad numbers were required, in the four World Cup tournaments from 1954 onwards, plus the European Championship finals of 1968, and on selected other occasions.

 Up to this point, England's 'keepers had worn yellow as first-choice and blue as an alternative.
 On two occasions in 1970, Banks found himself wearing red shirts.
 One is believed to be England's away shirt, when both the yellow and blue tops clashed with Colombia's yellow and blue shirt, and the other, inexplicably occurred when Banks wore the yellow Aertex shirt against the yellow-shirted Romanians in the opening half of England's first defence of the World Cup.
 For the second half, he appeared in a red short-sleeved shirt.

 1974 saw Admiral secure the first official contract to supply England exclusively with their kit.
 This included the first ever complete 'keeper's outfit, where black shorts and socks were supplied with the yellow shirt.
-The change blue shirt, however, had to make do with the same black shorts and socks, or, alternatively, revert back to the old days when the 'keepers' lower garments matched the outfield players'.
+The change blue shirt, however, had to make do with the same black shorts and socks, or, alternatively, revert to the old days when the 'keepers' lower garments matched the outfield players'.

 When Umbro returned, in 1984, to take on the role, once more, of England's kit supplier, they saw the goalkeeper's uniform as a chance to experiment a little with the traditional colours, allied, presumably, to an expert marketing onslaught.
 A grey shirt appeared on the South American tour that year, and this was followed up, two years later, by an all-grey kit, guaranteed not to clash with any other nation's outfield kit, so the yellow equivalent (now only second choice) became redundant.